-- 1 Using the vSphere Client, select View > Management > Host Profiles. - 2 Right-click an existing host profile and select Edit Profile. - 3 Expand the profile tree, and then expand Security configuration. - 4 Right-click the Permission rules folder and select Add Profile. - 5 Expand Permission rules and select Permission. - 6 On the Configuration Details tab in the right pane, click the Configure a permission drop-down menu and select Require a Permission Rule.

-- 7 Enter the name of a user and group. - Use the format DOMAIN\name, where DOMAIN is the name of the Active Directory domain and name is the user name or group name. - 8 (Optional) If the name you entered is a group (not a single user), select the Name refers to a group of users check box. - 9 Enter the assigned role name for the user or group (usually Admin). - The role name is case-sensitive.
+- 1 Using the vSphere Client, select View > Management > Host Profiles. - 2 Right-click an existing host profile and select Edit Profile. - 3 Expand the profile tree, and then expand Security configuration. - 4 Right-click the Permission rules folder and select Add Profile. - 5 Expand Permission rules and select Permission. - 6 On the Configuration Details tab in the right pane, click the Configure a permission drop-down menu and select Require a Permission Rule. - 7 Enter the name of a user and group. - Use the format DOMAIN\name, where DOMAIN is the name of the Active Directory domain and name is the user name or group name. - 8 (Optional) If the name you entered is a group (not a single user), select the Name refers to a group of users check box. - 9 Enter the assigned role name for the user or group (usually Admin). - The role name is case-sensitive.
 If this is a system role, you must use the nonlocalized role name.
 For example, for the Administrator role, enter Admin.
 For the Read-only role, enter ReadOnly. - 10 Select the Propagate permission check box and click OK.

-- 1 Attach the profile to the hosts as described in "Attach Entities from the Host," on page 228. - 2 Apply the profile to the hosts as described in "Apply a Profile from the Host," on page 229.
+- 1 Attach the profile to the hosts as described in "Attach Entities from the Host," on page 204. - 2 Apply the profile to the hosts as described in "Apply a Profile from the Host," on page 205.

-Encryption and Security Certificates for ESX
+Encryption and Security Certificates for ESXi

-ESX supports SSL v3 and TLS v1, generally referred to here as SSL.
+ESXi supports SSL v3 and TLS v1, generally referred to here as SSL.
 If SSL is enabled, data is private, protected, and cannot be modified in transit without detection.

-All network traffic is encrypted as long as the following conditions are true:

-- You did not change the Web proxy service to allow unencrypted traffic for the port. - Your service console firewall is configured for medium or high security.
+All network traffic is encrypted as long as you did not change the Web proxy service to allow unencrypted traffic for the port.

 Host certificate checking is enabled by default and SSL certificates are used to encrypt network traffic.
-However, ESX uses automatically generated certificates that are created as part of the installation process and stored on the host.
+However, ESXi uses automatically generated certificates that are created as part of the installation process and stored on the host.
 These certificates are unique and make it possible to begin using the server, but they are not verifiable and are not signed by a trusted-well-known certificate authority (CA).
 These default certificates are vulnerable to possible man-in-the-middle attacks.